 WordPress is an open source platform, meaning there are literally thousands of web development companies who can assist with the upkeep of your WordPress website.
 So you have a lot of awesome WordPress peeps to choose from.

-Would you like some advice on how to create & sell website care plans to your clients?
-Let’s have a chat!
+Keen to create + sell website care plans to your clients?

 About the author

 Hi!
 I'm Emma.
 I’m a graphic designer turned web designer on a mission to teach others how to build beautiful & professional websites with WordPress.
 Through mentoring and my online courses I teach other graphic designers and entrepreneurs how to build their own websites using my 9-step process.
 In my spare time I love writing about my freelance life, creating pretty things and hanging out with my fur-baby.
 Find me on Facebook & in my Private FB Group for Designers

 Create beautiful WordPress websites yourself — without a developer

 From design through to launch feel like a total pro!